RTS2/rts2/scripts/rts2saf/sphinx/real-configuration.rst

  SET_FOC_DEF = True
  WRITE_FILTER_OFFSETS = False

-After a successful fit on an empty slot FOC_DEF will be set but not filter offsets
+After a successful fit on an empty slot ``FOC_DEF`` will be set but not filter offsets.

 .. code-block:: bash